cambridge-cares/TheWorldAvatar/Agents/DataBridgeAgent/README.md

     'target': 'http://user:pass@stackName-blazegraph:8080/blazegraph/namespace/kb/sparql'
 }" localhost:3055/data-bridge-agent/sparql
 ```
-curl -X POST --header "Content-Type: application/json" -d "{'source':'http://10.25.188.130:9998/blazegraph/namespace/test/sparql', 'target': 'http://local-blazegraph:8080/blazegraph/namespace/test/sparql'}" localhost:3838/data-bridge-agent/sparql

 3. `<base>/sql` route:
    - Execute the agent's task through an HTTP `GET` request.
 This route will transfer data between the specified source and target databases.
    - If there are existing tables in the target/destination database with the same name, those will be dropped and recreated.
 Please do take note of this side effect if you wish to retain old data.
    - Before sending the request, please read the instructions.
    - When transferring time series across non-stack database, please update the source and target jdbc url, user, and password in the `<root>/config/endpoint.properties`, and send the simple `GET` request.
      - Do note that in this instance, the transfer will not occur and will return a command instead.
-This command must be executed on a CLI that must have `psql` installed to transfer between two remote databases.
+This command must be executed on a CLI with `psql` installed to transfer between two remote databases.
-   - When transferring time series from or to the same stack's database, please send the `GET` request with the following parameters:
+   - When transferring time series from or to the same stack's database, please send the `GET` request with either of the two parameters:
+       - The `srcDbName` parameter refers to the specified database name within the same stack that the agent will transfer data from.
+When sending this parameter, please populate the target database credentials to store these data in `<root>/config/endpoint.properties`.
-       - The `database` parameter refers to the specified database name within the same stack.
+       - The `tgtDbName` parameter refers to the specified database name within the same stack that the agent will store the transferred data.
+When sending this parameter, please populate the source database credentials with the data to be transferred in `<root>/config/endpoint.properties`.
-       - The `transfer` parameter indicates whether you wish to transfer time series into or outside the stack. `transfer=in` is for transferring time series from non-stack databases into the stack. `transfer=out` is for transferring time series from the stack to non-stack databases.
-       - Please ensure that the non-stack database credentials have been updated in the `<root>/config/endpoint.properties` at the right position.
-The source database must be populated for `transfer=in`, whereas target database must be populated for `transfer=out`.
+       - Please only include ONE of these parameters!!
    - As the transfer may take some time, the agent may return a html response, but do kindly ignore it.
 The transfer is still occurring in the background.
 ```
 # For any non-stack databases
 curl -X GET localhost:3055/data-bridge-agent/sql
 # For databases within the stack
-curl -X GET 'localhost:3838/data-bridge-agent/sql?database=db&transfer=in'
+curl -X GET 'localhost:3838/data-bridge-agent/sql?srcDbName=db'
 ```

 4. `<base>/timeseries` route: